vuejs/v2.vuejs.org/source/guide/custom-directive.md

 })
 ```

-Once registered, you can use it in Vue.js templates like this (you need to add the Vue.js prefix to it):
+Once registered, you can use it in Vue.js templates like this (remember to add the `v-` prefix):

 ``` html
 <div v-my-directive="someValue"></div>